Language: EN

 if (age >= 18) {

-std::cout << "You are of legal age." << std::endl;
+std::cout << "You are an adult." << std::endl;

 } else {

-std::cout << "You are under age." << std::endl;
+std::cout << "You are a minor." << std::endl;

 }

-Use in Loops
+Use in loops

 Comparison operators are also used in loops to control the number of iterations.